Nest them or

 What you will make:

 Make a pentagonal-shaped box with an attached lid in various sizes with colored and black & white patterns.
-The boxes range in size from 3" to 1¾" and nest together for storage.
-Use the boxes individually, or stacked, as gift boxes, favors or for storing jewelry and other trinkets.
+Three of the boxes are decorated with Adinkra symbols, range in size from 3" to 1¾", and nest together for storage.
+There are also boxes decorated for Independence Day and St. Patrick's Day, as well as, a tall box.
+Use the boxes individually or stacked as gift boxes and favors, or for storing jewelry and other trinkets.

 Make these cardstock boxes more substantial by adhering decorative paper to the back of the printed cardstock pattern.
-Then increase the durability by coating the box with an acrylic varnish.
-Use any of Aunt Annie's ePapers to print a sheet of decorative paper.
+Then increase their durability by coating the box with an acrylic varnish.
+Use any of Aunt Annie's digital papers to print a sheet of decorative paper.

-Related craft: To make six-sided boxes, see the Hexagon Box project.
+Related crafts: To make six-sided boxes, see the Hexagon Box project, and for another type of pentagon box pattern see the Five-Sided Box craft.

 Here's what you need: